yersel500/tour-hunter-api/README.md

 ## Front-end Repository

-You can find the back-end API [here](https://github.com/leopiresgoss/tour-hunter).
+You can find the front-end API [here](https://github.com/yersel500/tour-hunter).

 ## Built With